 The market for beach hut sales is private and largely unregulated.
 Tendring District Council beach hut sites are currently only offered on the basis of a rolling site licence paid for annually.
 Despite hut owners having no interest in the land, beach huts can change hands for significant sums.
-Through this strategy, the Council is investigating a range of options with regard to existing beach hut sites to provide greater security balanced against the value of the assets placed on Council land.
+Through this strategy, the Council is a providing greater security for the value of the assets placed on Council land.
 The Council's revenue funds additional improvements and on-going management of the Beach Hut Service.

-Over a considerable period of time, some Beach Hut users have adapted their huts, so they no longer conform to the approved specification.
+Over a considerable period of time, some beach hut users have adapted their huts, so they no longer conform to the approved specification.
 Issues around the appearance of beach huts, unauthorised extensions/verandas and safety features of the huts themselves remain an important area of concern.

-The development of new agreements as outlined in this document has the potential to regulate these concerns.
-This would ensure a market for rentals could exist successfully, through a regulated service offering high quality provision to visitors and residents.
+The development of new lease arrangement as outlined in this document will regulate these concerns In addition commercial leases will ensure a market for rentals will exist successfully through a regulated service offering high quality provision to visitors and residents.